 In response to the identification of air pollution as a national problem that needed a comprehensive program to address it, Congress passed the Clean Air Act and the U.S. Environmental Protection Agency was established to implement it and other environmental laws.

-Louisville Metro, like all communities in the U.S., must meet the National Ambient Air Quality Standards (NAAQS) for six major air pollutants as set forth in the Clean Air Act.
+As part of the Clean Air Act, all communities in the U.S., must meet the National Ambient Air Quality Standards (NAAQS) for six major (aka "criteria") air pollutants as set forth in the Clean Air Act.
 Here is the current NAAQS status in Louisville for those air pollutants.

-Human-generated (also called anthropogenic) sources of air pollution can be broken down into two categories:
+Human-generated (also called "anthropogenic") sources of air pollution can be broken down into two categories: Mobile and stationary.

-- Mobile sources of air pollution include most forms of transportation such as onroad vehicles like automobiles and trucks, as well as nonroad equipment including tractors, backhoes, trains, and airplanes.
+Mobile sources of air pollution include most forms of transportation such as on-road vehicles like automobiles and trucks, as well as non-road equipment like tractors, backhoes, trains, and airplanes.

 Stationary sources of air pollution consist of non-moving sources, such as power plants, industrial facilities, gas stations, and paint booths.
 Stationary sources are further divided into two classifications: point sources and area sources.